-BMW i3 practicality & boot space
+BMW i3 (2013-2022) boot space & seating

-|Boot volume (seats up)|
+|Boot volume (seats up/down)

-The interior of the BMW i3 feels light and airy, thanks not just to the tall body, but also because the cleverly designed interior and materials create a spacious ambience.
+The interior of the BMW i3 feels light and airy, thanks not just to the car's tall body, but also because the cleverly designed interior and materials create a spacious ambience.

 BMW i3 interior space, storage & comfort

 Up front, the i3 is blessed with the sort of space and seating adjustability you find in any other BMW.
 There’s plenty of room for drivers of all shapes and sizes to get comfortable and the layout of the controls and instruments is designed for easy use.
 It’s not too bad in the back, either – at least for a car that takes up as little space as the i3 does on the road.

 However, it’s only a four-seater with no middle seatbelt on the back bench, and taller adults may feel a little cramped.
 On the plus side, the extensive glass areas on the rear doors means it never feels claustrophobic and a flat floor ensures plenty of foot room.

-The rear-hinged back doors promise easy access, but the reality isn't so great.
+The rear-hinged back doors promise easy access, but the reality isn't great.
 You can only open the rears by opening the front doors first – they overlap – and the under-floor batteries mean you have to step up a little awkwardly to get into the rear seats.

 It's also very easy to find yourself trapped between the open front and rear door if you're in a tight parking spot trying to access a child seat.
 Storage around the interior is decent, though, with cupholders front and rear, plus a cubby under the centre armrest and a glovebox with a lid.

-The boot space in the rear of the BMW i3 is fairly compact at just 260 litres, but it’s easy to load as there's no sill, and you can fold the split rear bench to access 1,100 litres if you're not carrying rear passengers.
+The boot space in the rear of the i3 is fairly compact at just 260 litres, but it’s easy to load as there's no sill, and you can fold the split rear bench to access 1,100 litres if you're not carrying rear passengers.
 There’s no engine in front; lifting the bonnet reveals a storage tray where you can keep the charging cable.

 In This Review

-- 1VerdictThe BMW i3 was one of the first electric cars to make everyday drivers sit up and take notice, with its cool style, good handling and practical range
+- 1VerdictThe BMW i3 was one of the first electric cars to make everyday drivers sit up and take notice, with its cool styling, decent handling and useful range

-- 2Range, battery & chargingA battery upgrade for 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles
+- 2Range, battery & chargingA battery upgrade that arrived in 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles

-- 3Running costsThe BMW i3 is pricier than some less premium rivals, but day-to-day running costs are similarly low
+- 3Running costs & insuranceWhen new, the BMW i3 was pricier to buy than some less premium rivals, but day-to-day running costs are as low as for any EV

-- 4Electric motor, drive & performanceGreat handling and nippy acceleration make the BMW i3 one of the best electric cars to drive, although ride comfort is particularly firm in the i3s
+- 4Performance, motor & driveGreat handling and nippy acceleration make the BMW i3 one of the best electric cars to drive, although ride comfort is particularly firm in the i3s

-- 5Interior, dashboard & comfortIt’s spacious for four people, but the BMW i3's suspension makes things a little too bumpy on the move
+- 5Interior, dashboard & comfortIt’s spacious for four people, but the BMW i3's suspension makes things a little too bumpy on typical UK road surfaces

-- 7Reliability & safetyCrash safety is good for occupants, and BMW ranks decently for reliability
+- 7Reliability & safety ratingCrash safety is good for occupants, and BMW ranks well for reliability in customer surveys